aryuv/aryuv/README.md

 ---

 ### 🧭 Currently Working On
-- A voice-based automation tool for creatives
-- SAT prep + AP coursework while maintaining athletic training
+- An AI based on an automation tool.
 - Building a portfolio aimed at admission into top-tier CS + MBA programs
 - Expanding professional network in **real estate, AI, and elite academia**